sclevine/packfile/README.md

 a layer with no require or require has code 100 does not require a layer, but may provide it

-a missing version is always considered a mismatch
+a layer with a missing version is always considered a mismatch

+a layer with missing test code is always considered a mismatch

 $MD accessible during require/provide.test/provide